TheMagicianDev/RedFlow/README.md

 # RedFlow

-Code multi level clustering execution flow system!
+Code multi-level clustering execution flow system!
 Linked like a flow chart!
-To make multi-layered execution that group elements that need to run through the same resources and process.
+To make multi-layered execution that groups elements that need to run through the same resources and process.
 To optimize and save resources consumption.

 > This is far from being any doc.
 Just a full dump.
 Of something i did 4 years ago (2019).
 Once i get time.
 Or get to re-use RedFlow.
 I'll make a real doc.
 And may update the module.
 I will add some examples soon enough.